Haskell Wexler: Film career

 Wexler also directed fictional movies.
 Medium Cool (1969), a film written by Wexler and shot in a cinéma vérité style, is studied by film students all over the world for its breakthrough form.
 It influenced more than a generation of filmmakers.
 In DVD commentary for Criterion Collection, Wexler recalled that the studio execs were flabbergasted the film, "an edgy, Godardian tale that ricocheted from one hot-button topic to the next (poverty, racism, civil rebellion, the war in Vietnam, the Kennedy and King assassinations)."
 The making of Medium Cool was the subject of a BBC documentary by Paul Cronin, Look Out Haskell, It's Real: The Making of Medium Cool (2001).
 "Medium Cool" was selected for preservation in the National Film Registry in 2003.

-Produced by Lucasfilm, Wexler's film Latino (1985) was chosen for the 1985 Cannes Film Festival.
+Produced by Lucasfilm and uncredited George Lucas, Wexler's film Latino (1985) was chosen for the 1985 Cannes Film Festival.
 He both wrote and directed the work.
 Another directing project was From Wharf Rats to Lords of the Docks (2007), an intimate exploration of the life and times of Harry Bridges, an extraordinary labor leader and social visionary described as "a hero or the devil incarnate--it all depends on your point of view."

 In 1988, Wexler won the Independent Spirit Award for Best Cinematography for the John Sayles film Matewan (1987), for which he was also nominated for an Academy Award.
 His work with Billy Crystal in the HBO film 61* (2001) was nominated for an Emmy.

 In 2021, filmmakers Joan Churchill and Alan Barker released a 26-minute documentary, Shoot From the Heart, about Wexler's life and career.
 Churchill described her intention in making the film this way: “We were making a film about a man who was a passionate activist, who never gave up hope for the world.”

 A "lifelong liberal activist," during the final years of his life, Wexler trained his focus on raising awareness of sleep deprivation and long hours in the film industry, culminating in the documentary Who Needs Sleep?
 (2006), which "examined the routine overworking of Hollywood film crews."
 In a first-person article in HuffPost, Wexler wrote, "There's nothing I love more than making films.
 But the health of my fellow film workers and citizens is more important than anything on the silver screen."

 Personal life

 Wexler married the American actress Rita Taggart in 1989.
-He had two sons, four grandchildren; and one great-granddaughter.
+He had two sons, a daughter, four grandchildren; and one great-granddaughter.